 Carpool Parking Permits are issued to state-employed faculty and staff carpool members by completing a Carpool Parking Permit application.
-The permit allows them to park in designated carpool spaces but does not exempt them from any other provisions of state law or university parking policy.
-You must park in regular parking spaces when not carpooling.
+The permit allows them to park in designated, premium carpool spaces but does not exempt permit holders from any other provisions of state law or the university parking policy.
+Permit holders must park in regular parking spaces when not carpooling.

 STUDENT CARPOOL PERMITS

 BICYCLIST AND WALKERS

 Eligible participants must enroll in the online Commuter Portal or complete a Transportation Registration Form and submit it to Transportation Services in UH-039.
 Participants who bicycle or walk to work at least twice per week are eligible to receive financial incentives.
 Bicycle racks are located throughout the campus (see campus map).

 Participation in the vanpool program is voluntary.
 The vans are operated by CSUSB faculty and staff.
 In order to begin a new vanpool group, there must be a minimum of 5 people from the same area.
 The hours of the van are determined by general consensus of the vanpool passengers.
 Participation in the vanpool program provides the following incentives:

 - $1.00 per participation day credited to your Coyote One card.
 Incentives are distributed on a semester basis.

-- Complimentary parking three (3) days per semester.
+- Complimentary parking up to five (5) days per semester.
 Either one of the Information kiosks will issue you a special permit for those days.

 - Guaranteed Ride Home twice per year (See Guaranteed Ride Home guidelines below).